-Recommendations:
+Recommendations: That Cabinet:

-- To endorse the recommendations as set out in appendix 2 as the priority list of neighbourhood projects for investment and submit these recommendations to Cabinet for approval. - 2.
-To support the intention to launch a second funding round once the neighbourhood Community Infrastructure fund has built up to a sufficient level.
-The timing of this will be informed by regular monitoring of the fund. - 3.
-To undertake a lessons-learnt exercise and build any best practice arising into future bidding rounds
+1. agree the endorsed recommendations as set out in appendix 2 as the priority list of neighbourhood projects for investment.

+- 2. enter into project agreements with the agreed projects. - 3. support the intention to launch a second funding round once the neighbourhood Community Infrastructure fund has built up to a sufficient level.
+The timing of this will be informed by regular monitoring of the fund. - 4. undertake a lessons-learnt exercise and build any best practice arising into future bidding rounds.